sayidh/blog/_posts/2018-12-07-cosmos-a-spacetime-odyssey.md

 > to the Earth, chemically,
 > and to the rest of the Universe, atomically.
 > That's kind cool.
-> That makes me smill.
+> That makes me smile.
 > And I actually feel quite large in the end of that.
 > It is not that we are better than the Universe,
 > We are part of the Universe.